elastisys/compliantkubernetes/docs/operator-manual/credentials.md

 -------------------------------------

 * Purpose: access the Kubernetes API in normal situations
-* Owner: shared between operators and users
+* Owner: shared between administrators and users
 * Type: not secret
 * Use for:
     * Routine checks